avatharBot/ppolom/README.md

 ##

-_Theoretical information of International Trade and of the mexican legislation  with help from Sandy Ortega <3_
+_Theoretical information of International Trade and of the mexican legislation  with help from Sandy Ortega :grin:_